Chanel's camellias, empty chairs close Paris Fashion Week - NewsBreak

 Chanel's camellias, empty chairs close Paris Fashion Week

-Meanwhile, Miuccia Prada’s baby sister brand Miu Miu — another headline show on Paris Fashion Week’s last day – drew stars such as Kylie Minogue for its study in off-kilter creativity.
-Some of the show’s front row seats were left empty amid France’s nationwide strikes again pension reform.
+Meanwhile, Miuccia Prada’s baby sister brand Miu Miu — another headline show on Paris Fashion Week’s last day – presented a study in off-kilter creativity.

 CHANEL’S CAMELLIA